Published 29 Nov 2018

 Which solicitors are best to use?

 We offer a panel of selected solicitors who are experts in Shared Ownership so can help you with what can at times be a daunting new step.
-It is beneficial to have a solicitor in mind at the viewing stage, so take a look at our list of panel solicitors to help you get prepared.
+It is beneficial to have a solicitor in mind at the viewing stage, so take a look at our panel of solicitors to help you get prepared.